Minnesota and P.J. Fleck have agreed to a contract extension that will keep Fleck in Maroon and Gold into 2023

 In the 2017, Fleck saw three of his former players selected from Western Michigan in Corey Davis (fifth overall to the Tennessee Titans), Taylor Moton (64th overall to the Carolina Panthers) and Keion Adams (248th overall to the Pittsburgh Steelers).
 Davis, who was the first Consensus All-American in Western Michigan history, caught 91 passes for 1,427 yards and 18 touchdowns in 2016.
 He ended his career with 5,212 yards in four seasons, which makes him the Football Bowl Subdivision all-time career receiving record holder.
 Davis joined Randy Moss as the only Mid-American Conference receiver to be drafted in the first round.

-Off the field, Western Michigan had a program-record seven student-athletes named to the 2016 MAC Distinguished Scholar Athlete team and the Bronco team posted a 3.14 program GPA in its most recent semester.
+Off the field, Western Michigan had a program-record seven student-athletes named to the 2016 MAC Distinguished Scholar Athlete team and the Bronco team posted a 3.14 program GPA in Fleck's last semester at the school.

 Prior to his time at Western Michigan, Fleck served as the wide receivers coach for the NFL's Tampa Bay Buccaneers in 2012 and coached the receivers at Rutgers from 2010-11.
 He coached receivers and was the recruiting coordinator at Northern Illinois in 2009 and tutored the receivers for the Huskies from 2007-08.
 Fleck's coaching career began at Ohio State as a graduate assistant in 2006.